How to get rid of your large, unwanted bulk items.

 Throw Away Your Bulk Waste

-One great way to deal with bulk waste is to contact your city to see if they will pick it up.
+One great way to deal with bulk waste that can’t go in the recycling bin is to contact your city to see if they will pick it up.
 Cities typically have an annual or monthly bulk item pickup day and time for larger items, like old appliances, sectional sofas, and other large pieces of unwanted furniture.

 Unfortunately, not all cities participate in free bulk item pickup, so this approach does have limitations.